About the South of Scotland

-The two regions, strategically located between the country’s capital of Edinburgh and the border with England, are steeped in history: Rugged coastlines and wooded hillsides shelter natural splendour.
+The three regions, strategically located between the country’s capital of Edinburgh and the border with England, are steeped in history: Rugged coastlines and wooded hillsides shelter natural splendour.
 Tales of knights, reivers, smugglers celebrate the unwavering spirit.
 Just like the ruined abbeys and castles, they are testament to the battles won and lost across the centuries.
 Today local entrepreneurship mingles with tradition, creating outstanding experiences, cuisine and stories at every turn.

 Bordering on city limits, it’s hard notice when you’re leaving Edinburgh and arriving in Midlothian.
 As part of Scotland’s central belt, and forming the Lothians together with West Lothian and East Lothian, the area lies less than 6 miles from the capital and enjoys fantastic access from every direction.